Zweihander-Main/forgingmodernity.com/README.md

 ### Notes:

--   Netlify builds from `netlify`
+-   Cloudflare builds from `cloudflare`
-    -   `netlify` branch is protected from push/merge without E2E test passing
+    -   `cloudflare` branch is protected from push/merge without E2E test passing
-    -   NetlifyCMS and netlify preview deploys working from `master` branch

 ### Workflow for development:

 1. Pre-commit hooks run on code: all lint runners
 2. Push to `master` branch
 3. E2E tests run on new code
-4. If passed, branch pushed into `netlify`
+4. If passed, branch pushed into `cloudflare`

 ## Scripts